zdsrajpurohit/zendesk-shortcuts/README.md

 Hotkeys that can be used while customizing the design of Zendesk Guide

 ## Project
-Build by Zendesk Professional Services.
+Built by Zendesk Professional Services.
 Please submit bug reports to [Service Team](services@zendesk.com).

 ## Documentation
 ### Steps to add the extension locally